 - are employed but not receiving income through their employment due to COVID-19.

-The CERB will apply to wage earners, contract workers, and self-employed individuals.
+The CERB applies to wage earners, contract workers, seasonal workers, and self-employed individuals.

 More information on the CERB is available in our recent article.